marp/win10-to-win7-transformation-pack/readme.md

 ### Windows 7 Logo Branding
 Run `Branding\copy.ps1`

+### Non-XAML UAC
+Run `classicuac-1.0.3\NTMU.exe`, select pack.ini from the same directory and apply.

 ### HackBGRT

 Please know that HackBGRT is UEFI-only and you must **disable Secure Boot** in your BIOS setup!
 Otherwise, it will not work.